 A number of our guests have made a decision to accept Jesus as Lord and Saviour, which demonstrates how marvelous and great the work of the Lord is when we trust him to transform a simple function as serving and sharing a community dinner into a meeting of faith and worshiping of our Lord.
 Many returning guests feel that the community is their church meeting.
 Jesus knew what He was doing when he fed the multitude when He shared His message on the mount.

-- Bloor Lansdowne Community Dinner Renamed December 2009 As BLCF Cafe
+Bloor Lansdowne Community Dinner was Renamed in December 2009 As BLCF Cafe

 This is not a “soup kitchen’ program.
 It’s more like inviting neighbours over for dinner.
-The tables are set, the ambiance is friendly and we serve our guests at the table restaurant-style, hearty and homemade meals and tasty desserts, with a spiritual break in-between.
+The tables are set, the ambiance is friendly and we serve our guests at the table restaurant-style, hearty and homemade meals and tasty desserts, with a spiritual break in between.
 Dinner is served from 6 to 8 PM.
-Throughout the dinner,there is live music: Folk, Blue Grass, Gospel, usually featuring our friend Terry Sywanyk, guitarist / vocalist and songwriter with the duo ‘A Cup of Cold Water’.
+Throughout the dinner, there is live music: Folk, Blue Grass, and Gospel, usually featuring our friend Terry Sywanyk, guitarist/vocalist and songwriter with the duo ‘A Cup of Cold Water’.

 Bloor Lansdowne Community Dinner – BLCF Cafe Needs Volunteers To Help Feed The Homeless

 For more info Contact BLCF Cafe Director: Sophie at 416-535-9578 or email: firstname.lastname@example.org

 ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’